 In view of the need for close coordination and cooperation between Administrations during the provision and line-up of international leased circuits, and the importance which Administrations attach to such circuits, it is essential for the appropriate authorities in the Administrations involved to exchange relevant information at the earliest possible time after the prospective renter at one end has requested the provision of a leased circuit.
 Such preliminary exchanges of information, which should preferably be by telex, should include:

 - a) the names and addresses of the renter at both ends of the circuit;

 - b) the circuit characteristics, for example, Recommendation M.1020;

 - c) the telephone and telex number of the contact points within the Administration for discussing and agreeing:

 - the date and time for overall line-up,

 - the ready-for-service (RFS) date;

 - d) any special considerations that may apply, for example, restricted access to the renter's premises, type of service to be carried, location of any necessary equalizers;

 - e) proposals concerning:

-- the circuit designation, circuit routing, and type of signalling (if any) to be used,
+- the circuit designation (which is covered by Recommendation M.140, § 3) and additional information contained in related information as defined in Recommendation M.140, § 4,

 - the control and sub-control stations,

 - the date and time for overall line-up,

 - the ready-for-service (RFS) date.

-In order to avoid any delay, the information in points 1, 2, 3 and 4 of Figure 1/M.1045 should be sent to the distant Administration as soon as the request is received.
+In order to avoid any delay, the information in points 1, 2, 3 and 4 of Figure 1/M.1045 should, as far as it is available at that time, be sent to the distant Administration as soon as the request is received.
 On receiving this message, the distant Administration, after consulting the local renter, may then confirm the request for a connection.